RC2427/ECSU/README.md

 Docker & Docker Compose: You need a recent version of Docker Engine and Docker Compose.
 The recommended way to get this is by installing Docker Desktop (for Mac/Windows) or Docker Engine (for Linux).

-Installation Package: Download the latest installation package from the official release section.
+Installation Package: Download the latest installation package from the official release section (ECSU_INSTALLATION.zip).

 Extraction: Extract the contents of the downloaded package into your desired installation directory.